Urinary Incontinence in Men

 Your symptoms depend on the type of urinary incontinence you have.

 The main symptom of stress incontinence is the leaking of urine when you cough, laugh, lift, strain, or change posture.

 - Sudden leakage of a large amount of urine.

 - The need to urinate frequently, often at night.

 Symptoms of overflow incontinence may include:

-- A urine stream that starts and stops during urination.
+- A urine stream that starts and stops when you urinate.

-- An accidental release of a small amount of urine.
+- Leakage of a small amount of urine.

 - A weak urine stream.